House of Sound and Song

 “Het Huis van Lied en Geluid”

-Especially with people whose verbal abilities are changed or impaired, health care staff and family sometimes struggle to maintain personal and meaningful contact.
-The open approach to the voice and to listening that the Genetic Choir has developed and trained over the last few years offers a fresh approach to these interactions.
+Especially with people whose verbal abilities are changed or impaired, health care staff and family often struggle to maintain personal and meaningful contact.
+The open approach to the voice and to listening that the Genetic Choir has developed offers a fresh approach to these interactions.